armin-fx/BandedScad/doc/operator.md

 This is useful to edit a main object with additional parts.
 The parts will always edit the main object, defined by `part_main()`.
 But you can define elements, they can additional edit the additional parts.
+You can put sibling parts together into a module or into an `union()` block and additional edit these with specialized part predicates.

 _Defined part elements:_
 - `part_main()`